USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 **Tracker Component Library Release 2.5, March 2017** https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary

+A paper describing a number of features of the library is
+D. F. Crouse, "The Tracker Component Library: Free Routines for Rapid Prototyping," IEEE Aerospace and Electronic Systems Magazine, vol. 32, no.
+5, pp. 18-27, May.
+2017.

 These are the release notes for the version 2.5 of the Tracker Component Library.
 The Tracker Component Library is a collection of Matlab routines (some written in C/C++ requiring compilation compilation) for simulating